U.S. core PCE price index hits 2 percent; spending slows

 When adjusted for inflation, consumer spending was unchanged in May after increasing by a downwardly revised 0.3 percent in the prior month.
 The so-called real consumer spending was previously reported to have increased 0.4 percent in April.

-Last month’s flat reading and the small downward revision to April’s data could see economists trimming their lofty second-quarter estimates for consumer spending.
+The Atlanta Fed is now forecasting second-quarter GDP rising at a 3.8 percent annualized rate instead of the 4.5 percent pace it had projected before the consumer spending data was released.

+“Right now, the extended period of strong growth that so many are predicting is just a wish and a hope,” said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.
+“Households seem to taking their tax cuts and saving them.”

 Growth in consumer spending braked to a 0.9 percent annualized rate in the first quarter, the slowest pace in nearly five years, after rising at a 4.0 percent rate in the fourth quarter.

-Consumer spending is being supported by the robust labor market and lower income tax rates which came into effect in January.
-A raft of data, including trade, have suggested a surge in economic growth was under way in the second quarter after hitting a soft patch in the January-March period.

-Gross domestic product estimates for the second quarter are as high as a 5.4 percent rate.
 The economy grew at a 2.0 percent pace in the first three months of the year.

+Still, consumer spending remains supported by the robust labor market and lower income tax rates which came into effect in January.
 Last month, personal income rose 0.4 percent after gaining 0.2 percent in April.
 Wages increased 0.3 percent.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci